Sign up to save your podcasts

 Or

-Although contemporaries, Gustav Mahler and Richard Strauss were two VERY different human beings.
+Although contemporaries, Gustav Mahler and Richard Strauss were two very different human beings.
 Mahler was tormented by self-doubt and existential angst; Strauss was a placid soul, self-confident to the point of complacency.
 Still, Mahler and Strauss admired and conducted each other’s music, and their odd friendship is reflected in their published correspondence.

-On today’s date in 1911, for example, on learning that Mahler had been ill, but was recovering, Strauss wrote a gracious letter to his fellow composer-conductor:
+On today’s date in 1911, for example, on learning Mahler had been ill, but was recovering, Strauss wrote a gracious letter to his fellow composer-conductor:

 “I learn with great pleasure that you are recovering from your long illness.
-Perhaps it might be a happy diversion for you during the melancholy hours of convalescence to know I plan to perform your Third Symphony with the Royal Orchestra in Berlin next winter.
+Perhaps it might be a happy diversion for you during the melancholy hours of convalescence to know I plan to perform your Symphony No. 3 with the Royal Orchestra in Berlin next winter.
 It is an excellent orchestra.
-If you would like to conduct yourself, it would be my pleasure to hear your lovely work again under your own direction – much as I would like to conduct it myself.
+If you would like to conduct yourself, it would be my pleasure to hear your lovely work again under your own direction — much as I would like to conduct it myself.
 I would be glad to rehearse the orchestra for you, so you would have no trouble and only the pleasure of conducting.”

 Sadly, Strauss was poorly-informed about Mahler’s recovery and the gravity of his illness.
 Mahler died seven days after Strauss penned the letter.

-Gustav Mahler (1860 – 1911) Symphony No.3 in D Minor London Symphony Orchestra; Jascha Horenstein, conductor Unicorn 2006-7
+Gustav Mahler (1860-1911): Symphony No. 3; London Symphony Orchestra; Jascha Horenstein, conductor; Unicorn 2006-7

 By American Public Media4.7